The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 During winter, the Strazyska Valley, which is still passable becomes a winter wonderland, complete with a frozen waterfall.
 Aside from all the activities it offers, Zakopane also has the best cheese in Europe.
 The beautifully decorated Oscypek has a smoky flavor and soft texture that will add a new dimension to wine and cheese night.
 The flavors of the other culinary delights found in this small town will be the perfect complement to your skiing and hiking trips.

-Azores Road Trip
+Take an Azores Road Trip

 Megan C. Starr, Megan Starr